Table of Contents

 Declaratory and original precedents:

-Declaratory precedents are those which do not lay down a replacement rule of law but only declare a principle of law already existing.
+Declaratory precedents are those that do not lay down a replacement rule of law but only declare a principle of law already existing.
 Such precedents merely declare the law.

 Authoritative and persuasive precedents:

-Authoritative precedents are those which must be followed whether the Judge deems the principle laid down as correct or not.
-Thus, the decisions of the High Court are authoritative precedents for the subordinate courts and therefore the decisions of the Supreme Court are authoritative precedents for the High Court and all other subordinate courts.
+Authoritative precedents are those that must be followed whether the Judge deems the principle laid down as correct or not.
+Thus, the decisions of the High Court are authoritative precedents for the subordinate courts, and therefore the decisions of the Supreme Court are authoritative precedents for the High Court and all other subordinate courts.

 Precedents of absolute authority and of conditional authority: